 Firefly running on Northwestern’s CAMI wall.
 Here, users are moving through a simulation snapshot using an iPad controller.
 The simulation is displayed in full 3D, providing users with a truly immersive experience.
 Photo credit: Dan Hoefler.

 You can download a legacy version of Firefly (used in the above images) here.
-We are currently developing a new version, which includes many additional features useful for quantitative data analysis.
-The latest version of Firefly is available here (warning: still being tested and debugged).
+The latest Omegalib-based version of Firefly is available here (warning: this version is still buggy and will soon be superseded by the web-based implementation).